Explik/diybirdyapp/docs/backend-architecture.md

 The repository operations are responsible for handling the graph operations per data subtype.
 The commands/command handlers are responsible for handling one-off operations on the graph.
 The vertex factories are responsible for creating vertices per data subtype.
+The vertex builders are responsible for creating cluters of associated vertices.
 The vertices are responsible for handling the graph representation of the data per data subtype.
 The model factories are responsible for creating models from the graph representation of the data.